Last updated on April 5th, 2022

 Asbestos can be dangerous to building users and staff in a variety of situations, including restoration and demolition.
 As time passes, numerous aged asbestos-based components, like padding and fireproofing, may become friable (easy to crumble).

 It’s imperative to learn more about the fact that simple maintenance or regular repairs may trigger friable materials, releasing toxic asbestos fibers into the air and posing a health risk.
 As a result, it’s essential to have older buildings tested for asbestos to assess if any asbestos-containing products are now health dangers on a regular basis.
+If there is a possibility that there could be asbestos in a building you are repairing, you should make sure you have the proper protective equipment and clothing.
+There are several places online where you can find hazmat suits for sale as well as respirators.

 Experts suggest testing before buying an older facility and re-inspections between 6 to 12 months, depending on the presence of asbestos-containing materials.
 Furthermore, if you also own an older structure that has not yet been assessed, now is a good time to start and learn more about safeguarding yourself and others, especially if you have tenants.